steverice/pagerduty-api-v2-deck/PITCHME.md

 <figcaption>https://web.archive.org/web/20130116145245/http://developer.pagerduty.com/</figcaption>

 <!--
 Having a public API has always been important to PagerDuty.
-Since we don't provide any value unless you can feed data to us from monitoring tools, we've always needed an API for those tools to talk to.
+Since we don’t provide any value unless you can feed data to us from monitoring tools, we’ve always needed an API for those tools to talk to.
 -->

 #VSLIDE